BILL OF RIGHTS

 - Civil liberties are fundamental rights and freedoms protected by the Constitution of the United States.

-- The Department of Defense will protect the civil liberties of its personnel and the public to the greatest extent possible, consistent with its operational requirements.
+- Protect the privacy and civil liberties of DoD employees, members of the Military Services, and the public to the greatest extent possible, consistent with its operational requirements.

-- The Department of Defense will appropriately consider civil liberties in the review, development, and implementation of new or existing laws, regulations, policies, and initiatives related to homeland defense, intelligence collection, and law enforcement activities.
+- Consider appropriately privacy and civil liberties in the review, development, and implementation of new or existing laws, regulations, policies, and initiatives.

-- No information shall be maintained on how an individual exercises rights protected by the First Amendment to the Constitution of the United States, including the freedoms of speech, assembly, press and religion, except as follows:
+- Not maintain information on how an individual exercises rights protected by the First Amendment to the Constitution of the United States, including the freedoms of speech, assembly, press, and religion, except when:

-- When expressly authorized by the individual, group of individuals, or association on whom the record is maintained
+- Expressly authorized by the individual, group of individuals, or association on whom the record is maintained; or

-- When the record is pertinent to and within the scope of an authorized law enforcement, intelligence collection, or counterintelligence activity.
+- The record is pertinent to and within the scope of an authorized law enforcement, intelligence collection, or counterintelligence activity.